Skip to content

 Renting to LHA tenants: A landlord’s guide

 Renting to tenants who receive Local Housing Allowance (LHA) can have lots of benefits, but can understandably come with a few concerns.
-Keep reading for advice on what you need to know and consider before renting to LHA tenants.
+Here’s what you need to know before renting to tenants who receive benefits

 What is an LHA tenant?